Workers’ Disability Compensation

 Effective management of Workers’ Disability Compensation claims requires a team effort on the part of all areas of the University and benefits are administered by Work Connections, the University’s integrated disability management program.
 Under Michigan Occupational Safety & Health Administration (MIOSHA) regulations, all employers are required to log designated work-related injuries and illnesses.
 Risk Management Services is responsible for compiling and maintaining a log based on reports submitted by supervisors.
-Any requests for viewing this log by MIOSHA representatives must be directed to the Department of Occupational Safety and Environmental Health (OSEH), Safety Management Services or Risk Management Services.
+Any requests for viewing this log by MIOSHA representatives must be directed to Environmental Health & Safety (EHS) or Risk Management Services.

 - Reports of work-related injuries or illness should be reported immediately to the supervisor and notification to Work Connections should be completed within 24 hours.

 - State law requires employers to provide a designated medical facility to treat employees for the first 28 days.
 Employees should be referred to and, if necessary, transported to the designated medical facility for treatment.
 Refer to www.umich.edu/~connect for information regarding designated medical facilities.